Yaoir/GoTime-prototype/README.md

 To test:

 Try the **check** program and see if it prints an RFC3339 string or "No show scheduled".
 If that works, it's accessing the API successfully.
-If that works, run **gotime-scraper** to make sure that works too.
+If that works, run **gotime-fetch** to make sure that works too.
 It's the script used by **gotime**.

 Next, try **gotime-cli** to see if it works on your command line shell.
 You can then configure the **gotime** script to open a virtual terminal window with the timer running in it.